Icelandair : Pride Month brings our Pride Flight | MarketScreener

 Icelandair's Pride Flight

-On August 4, we mark our continuous support of equality by dedicating flight FI528 between Keflavík and Berlin, and FI529 between Berlin and Keflavík to the visibility of the LGBTQ+ community.
-The cabin crew and pilots on our 'Pride Fllight' are all proud members of the LGBTQ+ community.
+This year on August 4, we mark our continuous support of equality by dedicating flight FI528 between Keflavík and Berlin, and FI529 between Berlin and Keflavík to the visibility of the LGBTQ+ community.
+The cabin crew and pilots on our 'Pride Flight' are all proud members of the LGBTQ+ community.
 The service on board is themed accordingly - we serve treats, rainbows, and a festive mood.

 Inclusive Iceland